pyfsi/coconut/data_structure/data_structure.md

 It has a `dict` called `variable_dimensions` with keys as data variable names (`string`) and values as the number of components or dimensions (`int`).
 One important point to note is that only variables defined in this dictionary can be used in CoCoNuT.
-To use a new variable, the developer first needs to add the variable name and its number of components in this `dict`.
+To use a new variable, the user first needs to add the variable name and its number of components in this `dict`.

 ---